Need a cool drink on a hot day? You should try making switchel, a refreshing drink from the colonial era and early American farming days.

 Serve in mason jars.

 Mmmm!
-Switchel is so refreshing and, boy, is it drinkable—much more so than plain water.
+Switchel is so refreshing and pleasantly tart.
+And, boy, is it drinkable—much more so than plain water.
 I'll say that it did quench my thirst for water, but not for switchel.
 We drank half the pitcher and felt quite, ah, saturated!

-Find more summertime drink recipes on Almanac.com .
+Find more summertime drink recipes to cool off .

 Catherine, our New Media Editor, joined The Old Farmer's Almanac in 2008.
 She edits content on both this Web site, Almanac.com, and the companion site to The Old Farmer's Almanac for Kids publication, Almanac4kids.com.
 She also pens the Almanac Companion enewsletters and keeps up with readers on Facebook , Twitter , and Pinterest !